As-Salamu Alaykum, my dear sister in Islam!

 Quran study groups or as they are called in Arabic “Halaqat” are an excellent way for Muslims to strengthen their bonds and learn about their religion at the same time.

-By discussing Islamic wisdom or sharing stories of how we got to Islam, we can gain a deeper understanding of ourselves and each other.
+By discussing Islamic wisdom or sharing stories of our experiences in Islam, we can gain a deeper understanding of ourselves and each other.

 Such groups not only help us to learn more about our faith, but also provide us with the opportunity to connect with others and gain a greater sense of community.

-This is what we aim to provide you by launching Bilislam’s platform!
+This is what we aim to provide to you by launching Bilislam’s platform!

 Why Bilislam is a Community-based Platform:

-We built Bilislam to be a community-based platform that aims to connect Muslim women from all around the world.
+We built Bilislam to be a social learning platform that aims to connect Muslim women from all ver the globe.